cloudmesh/classes/docs/source/faq.rst

 2-3 hours video per week.
 However starting from that its difficult to put a real number down as things may also depend on your background.

-* The programming load is modest, but requires knowledge in python which you may have to learn outside of this class.
+* The programming load is modest, but requires knowledge in python and linux systems which you may have to learn outside of this class.

 * Some students have more experience than others, thus it may be possible to put in 6 hours per week overall, but other may have to